-”.

-19 The Stamp Amendment Act 1995 s.
-4(2) reads as follows:

-“

-(2) Subsection (3) as inserted in section 27 of the principal Act by this Act applies to an instrument or document executed before or after the commencement of this Act.

-”.

-20 The Stamp Amendment Act 1995 s.
+14 The Stamp Amendment Act 1995 s.
 6(2) reads as follows:

 “

 (2) Section 73F is enacted to avoid doubt and does not limit the application of the principal Act as enacted before the commencement of this section to transactions entered into in relation to business licences (within the meaning of that section) before that commencement.